Board of Trustees

 Nominations are solicited from current Board members, faculty, administration, and Hartt alumni.
 Anyone associated with The Hartt School may nominate a prospective candidate for The Hartt School Hall of Fame.

-The nominator may present whatever information he/she would like in support of the nominee and this submission criteria is flexible.
+The nominator may present whatever information they would like in support of the nominee and this submission criteria is flexible.
 Documentation could include CV/resume, professional bio, list of awards, record of board service, record of teaching, etc.

 Typically, 4-7 “finalists” will be presented each year to the full Hartt Board.
 The Board shall vote on whom it feels deserves inclusion into The Hartt School Hall of Fame with the anticipation that 2-4 people will be chosen for induction each year.